 Yoga is about so much more than the poses.
 For many of us, asana is the entry point — it’s our first exposure to the practice, and it remains our first love.
 But as we deepen in, we experience other ways to find our yoga.

 Go to any Wanderlust event and you’ll see this in action.
 In addition to flows and Acro, there is group meditation, tarot readings, hula hooping, workshops, and live music.
-Sched has no shortage of “celestial soundbaths,” or “sound journeys,” and they’re almost always packed out to the gils.
+The Wanderlust schedule has no shortage of “celestial soundbaths,” or “sound journeys,” and they’re almost always packed to the gills.
 Why?
 These activities help elevate your vibes and move prana mindfully.

 If the live music part sounds particularly juicy, you are not alone.
 There’s a Bhakti yogi in all of us; musical vibrations shift energy in our bodies.
 We’re hard-wired to respond to music.
 I’ve known this on an intellectual level for some time now.
 As the manager at Vyana Yoga in Upstate New York, I’m responsible for planning and marketing bi-monthly sound journeys at the studio.
 They’re one of our most popular events: Our yoga sanctuary is always filled with people excited to experience the alchemy of crystal singing bowls and other instruments.